Information for Trainees

 We are paper light and use the EMIS Web software system.

 These are some of the comments made by our previous trainees;

-'There was a really thorough induction programme, which included sitting in with various members of the team including partners, nurse practicioners, nurses and the midwife.
-The tutorials (in protected clinical time), have been excellent, and I believe really contributed towards me passing my CSA.
-Tutorials can be used for work place based assessments, but have been tailored towards my individual learning needs.
-I had plenty of opportunity to prepare for CSA, and taking study leave is easy to organise.
+‘There was a really thorough induction programme, which included sitting in with various members of the team including partners, nurse practitioners, nurses and the midwife.
+The tutorials (in protected clinical time), have been excellent, and I believe really contributed to me passing my CSA.
+Tutorials can be used for workplace-based assessments, but have been tailored towards my individual learning needs.
+I had plenty of opportunities to prepare for CSA, and taking study leave is easy to organise.
 There is a GP available to mentor each clinic, and they are very accessible during and after the clinics.
 The admin and reception team are welcoming and friendly, and always happy to help.
-I would really recommend training at this practice, by the end of the year I feel ready to start work as a GP.'
+I would really recommend training at this practice, by the end of the year I feel ready to start work as a GP.’
 (C.McC 2015)

 ‘Very friendly and supportive team of doctors, nurses, receptionists and admin staff.’